Louisville Justice Administration Schools

 Associate in Applied Science in Criminal Justice: Criminal Justice Option

 The criminal justice associate's degree features general education requirements in written and oral communication, mathematics, government and social sciences.
 Students also take criminal justice courses covering law, investigation procedures and ethics.
-Students choose three more criminal justice electives from options such as police supervision, computer forensics and liability issues.

 Associate in Applied Science in Criminal Justice: Law Enforcement Option